wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/powerapps-get-started/includes/4-powerapps-ways-to-build.md

 ![PowerApps three-screen app](../media/powerapps-three-screen-app.png)

 ### Build from the ground up
-You can also build app from scratch and add all the pieces as you go.
+You can also build an app from scratch and add all the pieces as you go.
 You can then branch out and let your imagination run wild.
 There will be plenty of that later in this module!

 The easiest way to learn about PowerApps is to start with a sample app, open a template, or connect to your data source and have PowerApps generate the app for you.